whitewater-guide/gorge/README.md

 - Per-script binaries for third-party consumption
 - Add desription attribute to scripts (cause nzbop is ugly)
 - GRAPHQL api with sources and local gauges
+- (DX) add git pre-push hooks to test and lint

 ## License